Micro Channel architecture: Reception

-Micro Channel architecture was first introduced at the launch of the PS/2 range in 1987, with three out of four of the new machines featuring it.
-Its use in IBM spread to the RS/6000, AS/400, and eventually to the IBM 9370 systems - smallest members of the System/370 range.
+Micro Channel architecture was publicly introduced at the launch of the PS/2 range in April 1987, with three out of four of the new machines featuring it.
+IBM had actually discreetly introduced the Micro Channel architecture in October 1986, half a year before the introduction of the IBM PS/2, as part of their "Gearbox" Industrial Computer 7552 series.
+These computers were rack-mountable, ruggedized, modular industrial PCs.
+They featured a hybrid 16-bit MCA and ISA bus, with certain ISA signal lines disabled.

+The use of MCA in IBM spread to the RS/6000, AS/400, and eventually to the IBM 9370 systems - smallest members of the System/370 range.

-IBM licensed the architecture to other companies for one to five percent of revenue.
+After not making it clear for its first year that the company would license Micro Channel at all, IBM licensed the architecture to other companies for one to five percent of revenue.
 Tandy Corporation was the first to ship a Micro Channel-based computer, the 5000 MC, but company head John Roach said "I'm surprised anybody at all would want it"; Tandy only sold the computer, he said, because there was some demand for it.
 NCR Corporation adopted Micro Channel comprehensively - they designed and built high-performance personal computer, workstation and server platforms supporting it, including their own Micro Channel architecture-based logic componentry, including SCSI, graphics, networking, and audio.
 A small number of other manufacturers, including Apricot, Dell, Research Machines, and Olivetti adopted it, but only for part of their PC range.